 Adam Berg left New York City and arrived in the southern Kyushu province of Japan to stay a while with his fiancé, who was teaching English.
 He soon fell into a job teaching English to executives at nearby companies, including Honda.
 Being a kind of local celebrity—the tall, English-speaking foreigner—the agency he worked through kept pulling him into other jobs.
 “I appeared in some odd promotional video for a doctor and was also hired to do a 2-word English voiceover in a radio commercial,” he says.

 It is not just English teachers who have this kind of luck, however.
 Nearly any expatriate who has spent time in one place for a while usually manages to land at least one job.
-Goosen advises people to research and find the right destination, fly there, and get settled.
+Goosen advises people to research and find the right destination, make sure work visas are an option, fly there, and get settled.
 “When I first went to Hong Kong I had no prospects and, at that time, a law degree but no bar qualification.
 I went knocking on doors for 30 days and eventually got a job with the largest law firm in the city.
 It never would have happened if I had not taken the initiative and made a commitment to staying for the long haul.”

 Finding Opportunities, in Time